pauldedwards/jekyll-now/resume.md

 Helping organisations with digital and organisational transformation.

+*   Global Management Consulting firm (May 2019 - Present) - Engagement Lead across multiple workstreams at the client.
+Helping the organisation through digital transformation and the development of shared cloud infrastructure.

+*   Lloyds Pharmacy (March 2019) - Reviewing the software delivery practices and infrastructure of Echo in order to evaluate the feasibility for acquisition.

+*   Lloyds Pharmacy (October 2018 - Feb 2019) - Creating an online repeat prescription business.
+Creation of an end to end Service design, NHS Spine integration, process automation and patient experience.

 *	ITV (March 2017 – Ongoing) Leading a transformation of the Airtime Sales Technology modernisation programme.
 Brought problem workstreams back on track to deliver within the overall programme.
 Advising Head of Technology and Commercial Directors on transformation approach.